 So, for the most part, it’s illegal.
 Online daily fantasy leagues are allowed too, but other than that specific instance, sports betting online is still not legal.
 Legislation has been put forward to change this.

 For all the things that Florida men can do, online betting isn’t one of them.
 The state has been pushing for new laws incorporating sports betting into the state, but we haven’t heard much for two years with regards to those bills.
 For now, Floridians can participate in state lotteries and enjoy tribal casinos.

 Once more we’re talking about a state that hasn’t set up retail sportsbooks or legalized online gambling but has proposed legislation aiming to do so.
 Bills put forward would - if passed - limit the state to providing only ten licenses and allow players to wager on professional and college-level sports action.

-Unless you’re inviting your buddies around for a private game of poker, gambling in Hawaii is a big no-no. The legislation was proposed quite some time ago and if passed it would succeed in allowing sports betting, but nothing has been mentioned from the state since 2019.
+Unless you’re inviting your buddies around for a private game of poker, gambling in Hawaii is a big no-no. The legislation was proposed quite some time ago and if passed it would succeed in allowing sports betting, but nothing has been mentioned by the state since 2019.
 Up to now, only social gambling is legal in a private setting.

 Imagine tumbleweed rustling through the streets upon the mere mention of online gambling, and you’ll have an idea of what state lawmakers in Idaho think.

 Sports betting and online gambling are illegal, with no legislation being pushed forward as of now.
 In spite of their absolute opposition to online gambling, Idaho permits consumers to take part in state lotteries, charitable games and indulge in tribal casinos.

 Despite being illegal, there’s been quite a bit of movement taken in Kansas regarding online sports gambling.
 Legislation is currently being looked at with five bills proposed, all of which seek to create a legal space for sports betting fun.